 It’s better to use a passphrase. strongpassphrasesaregood is better than strongpassword.
-But the same which applies to passwords also applies to passphrases: no personal information and no common words.
+But the same which applies to passwords also applies to passphrases: no personal information and no common phrases.

 How Long Should a Password or Passphrase Be?

 Having at least 10 characters is crucial.
 15 to 20 characters is much better if you want to stay future proof.
-Passphrase tend to be even longer.
+Passphrases tend to be even longer.

 What is secure now won’t be secure in 5 or 10 years.
 If somebody saved your undecryptable data now they will be able to decrypt it after those years.

 While you don’t know what happens to your data in the future I guess you very much don’t like to see your personal data being widely available to everybody as long as you live.
 So better make sure your passphrase stays safe for a very long time.